Stanley Woodward (editor): Hiring of Red Smith and Jackie Robinson strike story

 During the war years Woodward maintained involvement in the Herald Tribune's sports section.
 In 1943 and 1944 he directed his writers to prepare a series of articles on formerly famous sports figures who had dropped out of the public spotlight.
 The "Forgotten Men" articles included one on the boxer Sam Langford, whom Laney was told had died.
 Langford was instead found alive but living in poverty.
 The article received widespread attention and led to numerous donations from concerned readers.
 In addition, Woodward brought sportswriter Red Smith to the Herald Tribune in 1945.
 Though toiling as an unknown for The Philadelphia Record at the time, he had been sought by Woodward since the late 1930s.
 Hired as a feature writer, Smith eventually became a Pulitzer Prize-winning nationally syndicated columnist.
 In addition to Laney, who handled special assignments in addition to tennis and golf coverage, other writers working under Woodward during his tenure at the Herald Tribune included Jesse Abramson, who covered football and multiple other sports; and Joe H. Palmer, who reported on horse racing.

 After Jackie Robinson broke the Major League Baseball color line in 1947, Woodward wrote a story in the May 9, 1947, edition of the Herald Tribune that unidentified St. Louis Cardinals players had been rallying support for a strike by National League teams, in which they would attempt to put pressure on Robinson by not playing against him.
-According to the column, National League president Ford Frick indicated that he would suspend all striking players, heading off the plot.
+According to the column, National League president Ford C. Frick indicated that he would suspend all striking players, heading off the plot.
 Woodward quoted Frick as telling the players involved, "I do not care if half the league strikes.
 Those who do it will encounter quick retribution.
 And will be suspended and I don't care if it wrecks the National League for five years."
 The Cardinals players denied the report, which did not include a source; author Roger Kahn learned from Woodward that Frick was his source.
 Woodward wrote a follow-up story on May 10, contradicting his original claim that Frick had talked to Cardinals players.
 The initial story, however, was responsible for increasing the sports media's support for Robinson, and the Frick quote was repeated by writers in future years.